go-to-k/delstack/README.md

 However, the `-s` command option allows deletion of child stacks by specifying their names, so please use this option if you want.

-Also stacks with **the xxInProgress CloudFormation status** are not displayed, because multiple CloudFormation operations should not be duplicated at the same time.
+Also stacks with **the XXX_IN_PROGRESS(e.g. ROLLBACK_IN_PROGRESS) CloudFormation status** are not displayed, because multiple CloudFormation operations should not be duplicated at the same time.